albertolmw/Big4-Case-Interview/README.md

-# Big4-Case-Interview
+# Data Scientist-Case-Interview
-This is an example of an interview for a data science position at a Big 4 company.
+This is an example of an interview for a data science position at a consulting firm.
 Have fun!
 ## THE PROBLEM
 Telco is a Colombian Fintech related with telecommunications services.
 Its flagship product has been experiencing a higher churn rate, which would affect the company's revenue.
 As a data scientist, you are requiered to develop a sistem to analyze churn prediction.